rsandhumcr/MsSqlExtractorAndExecutor/README.md

 Note, that after the DECLARE statements, the remark section (after the '---') will be used to create the prompt response to the user, but this is optional.

-If you require the output of the script then you must include '--- with results' in the script on a seperate line and the output will be printed to the console.
+If you require the output of the script then you must include '--- with results' in the script on a separate line and the output will be printed to the console.
 Please include a question mark at the end of the prompt '?' for parsing of the parameter type.

 The output is show in two modes, columns and rows.